mahyarmirrashed/mahyarmirrashed/README.md

 ### Mahyar Mirrashed

 'Ello gov'nor!
 My name's Mahyar.

-I plan to develop a freemium EdTech entreprise.
+I'm going to rock the world with a revolutionary EdTech enterprise.

 #### Let's Connect!